jhipster/jhipster-dotnet/docs/Contribution/helper.md

 /// </remarks>
 ```
 This represents an example of a context to be filled in with Swagger.

 5. Finally add your Application service in the Application layer and your Domain service in the Domain layer.
-Don't forget to add the corresponding interfaces as well (La couche Application appellera la couche Domain qui appellera ensuite la classe ProjectLocalRepository dans la couche Infrastructure).
+Don't forget to add the corresponding interfaces as well (The Application layer will call the Domain layer which will then call the ProjectLocalRepository class in the Infrastructure layer).